Vekaltor/react-chat-api/README.md

 ### - Authorization
 Thanks to the middleware, each request sent to the API is verified whether the user is authorized - tokens (access, refresh) are stored in httponly cookies.

+### - Validator (login/register)
+API has a validator implemented, uses the @hapi/joi library, the correctness of the form fields is checked with each request, if an error occurs, the server returns an object with errors regarding each field.

 ### - Verification mail
 It allows you to send an email to the user with the given email, with a message about the activation of the account, the link includes the expiration time.